 11. Use SSL Certificates and HTTPS Protocol

-Here are three key advantages that SSL certificates provide:
+Here are the key advantages that SSL certificates and HTTPS provide:

-• Purchasing an SSL certificate and transitioning to HTTPS also allows you to utilize the HTTP/2 protocol, which improves loading times.
+- HTTPS also allows you to utilize the HTTP/2 protocol (and HTTP/3), which significantly improves loading times through multiplexed connections and header compression.

 12. Improve Site Performance and Loading Time